ChesneyJulian/professional-readme-generator/output/README.md

   ## Installation
   Download files
   ## Usage
-  Run node index.js and answer all prompts
+  Run node index.js in command-line

   ## License
   This project is covered under the Apache license.
 Click the link to view the license's webpage.